conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

    - You can either select specific topics, or specify a prefix like `orders-*`
 </TabItem>
 <TabItem value="cli" label="Conduktor CLI">
-You can also use the [Conduktor CLI (Command Line Interface)](/gateway/reference/cli-reference/) to create a policy.
+You can also use the [Conduktor CLI (Command Line Interface)](/gateway/reference/cli-reference/) to create a Policy.

 1. Save this example to file, e.g. `policy.yaml`: